-Waves of Team Coaching ©
+Waves of Team Coaching

-Team coaches can leverage waves of team coaching and create even more positive impact across organisations and stakeholders.
+Organisations and users of team coaching can leverage waves it generates and create even more positive impact across organisations and stakeholders.

 Why talk about waves

 Waves of team coaching came about when the results of two completely independent research projects, conducted on opposite sides of the world, we compared.
 One was a planned research study based in Ireland, focused on work with three teams over a year.
 The other was an in-depth retrospective reflection of a three-year team coaching case study in New Zealand.
 In both cases, empirical results were collected, along with verbal feedback and reflection from multiple stakeholders and multiple different perspectives.